FAQs about The Eczema Diet & Detox

 Q: Can I substitute this eczema safe ingredient for a non-safe one?

 A: Please keep in mind the diet is a specific process for a reason.
-A decade of research has gone into the new Eczema Detox to give you the tools to diagnose chemical and food sensitivities so you can identify your triggers.
+Over a decade of research has gone into the new Eczema Detox to give you the tools to diagnose chemical and food sensitivities so that you can identify your triggers.
 But if there is a specific food that you want to put back into your diet, the best way to do this is wait until you are consistently clear.
 Once clear, reintroduce only that food.
-If you don’t have a reaction within 3-7 days you can safely reintroduce it to your diet.
-If you do have a reaction then you are not yet ready to include and can test it again after a good few weeks.
+If you don’t have a reaction within 3-7 days, you can safely reintroduce it to your diet.
+If you do have a reaction then you are not yet ready to include it and can test again after a good few weeks.

 Q: I don’t have white potato in my country.
 What potato can I have?

-We find the skin prick test combined with a patch test (where you check the delayed responses) to be the most accurate combination, and this can be helpful to diagnose true allergies, which are contributing to your eczema.
+We find the skin prick test combined with a patch test (where you check the delayed responses) to be the most accurate combination.
+This can be helpful to diagnose true allergies which are contributing to your eczema.

 However, allergy testing does not diagnose chemical intolerances or food sensitivities, and many food sensitivity tests can be inaccurate as they often show the foods you eat the most, not the ones you are intolerant to.